 Don’t let fire ruin your family Christmas.
-About one-third of home fires and home fire deaths occur during December, January and February.
-Fire hazards greatly increase when decorating for the holidays.
-Fire is an expense you can’t afford this Christmas, potentially costing irreplacable lives and an average of $35,000 damage per house fire.
+Fire hazards greatly increase when decorating for the holidays; about one-third of home fires and home fire deaths occur during December, January and February.
+Fire is an expense you can’t afford this Christmas, potentially costing irreplaceable lives and an average of $35,000 damage per house fire.

 Main Causes of Fire Calamities include: Connecting multiple extension cords together, putting up holiday lights without inspecting them for frayed cords, letting your tree dry out after it is decorated in the home, creosote buildup in chimney, and leaving a burning candle unattended.

 Top Winter Fire Hazards: